 A major cause of distracted driving is the use of cell phones while behind the wheel.
 The U.S. Department of Transportation estimates at any given moment during the day, more than 800,000 drivers are using a handheld cell phones while driving.
 The Massachusetts Safe Driving Law bans all cell phone use for bus drivers and novice drivers and bans texting for all drivers.

-If the driver who caused the accident you were in was a distracted driver, a Boston car accident lawyer from Kelly & Soto Law can help you hold them accountable.
+If the driver who caused the accident you were in was a distracted driver, a Boston car accident lawyer from Kelly & Associates Injury Lawyers can help you hold them accountable.
 Contact 1-800-LAW-GUYS today for a free initial consultation about your car accident claim.

 Massachusetts’ Safe Driving Law bans sending, typing or reading electronic messages to or from handheld devices while operating a motor vehicle.
 This includes the use of the Internet and text messaging.
 The law prohibits all use of handheld electronic devices by drivers under the age of 18 while behind the wheel.